mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * Table view for `Workspace2D` and `TableWorkspace`
 * Pre-planning for spectrum view/slice view replacement code camp is about to start.
 Timeline has not been decided.
 * Add [MVP tutorial](http://developer.mantidproject.org/MVPTutorial/index.html) to the developer meeting and update it include links to existing code in the workbench
+* Updating dependencies
+  * This will be a topic at the developer meeting
+  * HDF5 is needed for variable length strings
+  * Boost is needed for space filling curves
+  * Containers/library managers/conda are also involved in this topic
+  * Need to continue to remember interoperating with external projects (e.g. python packages)
+* Discussing developer workshop agenda
+  * Peterson will email developers for lightning talks code camp ideas